Scilifelab

 Our infrastructure

 At SciLifeLab, we provide access to a range of pioneering technologies in molecular biosciences.
 Together, our units enable the scientific endeavors of users from academia, industry and health care.
-Dedicated staff scientists can offer support throughout the experimental process – from study design to data handling.
-Regardless of your particular field of work, you are welcome to seek support from units at SciLifeLab.
+Dedicated staff scientists can offer you support throughout the experimental process – from study design to data handling.
+Regardless of your particular field of work, you are welcome to seek support from our infrastructure.

 Most of our technologies are agnostic to applications, meaning they can be used to adress questions in a range of life science disciplines, e.g. precision medicine, ecosystem surveillance and evolutionary biology.